 This session will delve into the innovative integration of adaptive management strategies and nature-based solutions to enhance ecosystem services within forest and water ecosystems.

 Aims of the session:

-• To explore and share innovative forest management practices that contribute to ecosystem services. • To discuss the implementation and benefits of nature-based solutions for water quality improvement in forested areas.
+To explore and share innovative forest management practices that contribute to ecosystem services.

-• To identify general preconditions for successful NbS implementation in forest-water nexus.
-Oc • To identify effective policy frameworks and community engagement strategies that support the adoption of nature-based solutions.
+- To discuss the implementation and benefits of nature-based solutions for water quality improvement in forested areas. - To present successful case studies, providing practical insights and lessons learned. - · To identify general preconditions for successful NbS implementation in forest-water nexus. - To identify effective policy frameworks and community engagement strategies that support the adoption of nature-based solutions.

 Planned output / Deliverables: